johnbumgarner/newspaper3_usage_overview/README.md

 ## Extraction from offline HTML files

 <p align="justify">
 <a href="https://github.com/codelucas/newspaper">Newspaper3k</a> can be used to post-process HTML files that have stored offline.
 The example below downloads the HTML for a news article from <a href="https://www.cnn.com/2020/10/12/health/johnson-coronavirus-vaccine-pause-bn/index.html">CNN</a>.
-After the article is downloaded the file is read into <a href="https://github.com/codelucas/newspaper">Newspaper3k</a> and the data elements with the article are extracted.
+After the article is downloaded the file is read into <i>Newspaper</i> and the data elements with the article are extracted.

+This example was written in response to this <i>Stack Overflow</i> question: <a href="https://stackoverflow.com/questions/43281123/how-to-extract-from-stored-html-using-python-newspaper/64163908#64163908">"how to extract from stored HTML using Python Newspaper"</a>, which was posted on 04-17-2017.
 </p>

 ```python